-Oh the Dreaded backlinks!
+Oh the dreaded backlinks!
 How we hate to ask for them as bloggers!
-It’s the last thing on everyone’s list right?
-It almost feels like begging to be put on some team or something doesn’t it?
-But unfortunately the Google algorithm still determines backlinks as the major indicator as the authority of a blog.
+Reaching out to high domain authority blogs is time consuming and takes an enormous amount of effort.
+Asking for them almost seems to require an air of humility as well.
+“Choose me!”
+However Google still determines backlinks as the major indicator as the authority of a blog.
 The more backlinks you have, the higher you rank in search results.
-They sure make it tough to get ’em though.
+There’s many forms and variations to outreach link building and the good news is, it doesn’t have to be so complicated.

-Plenty of services offer to get backlinks for you and it sure sounds good but be careful.
+Plenty of services offer to get backlinks for you and it sure sounds appealing but you must be careful.
 You can get penalized by Google for this.
 Then you will lose whatever ranking you currently have and be at square one all over again.

 The post contains some affiliate links.
 Please read my disclaimer for more information.

-Let’s take a look at some of the ways we can build proper backlinks and try and get some more for your site.
+Let’s take a look at some of the ways we can build proper backlinks and try and get some more good ones for your site.